nest/nest-simulator/doc/installation/conda_tips.rst

 We test NEST in conda environments using Miniconda installations and thus recommend that you do the same.
-The recommendations that we provide here will also likely work with a full-sized Anaconda installation, but we have no experience with it and will not be able to provide support for the latter case.
+The recommendations that we provide here will also likely work with a full-sized Anaconda installation, but we can only provide limited support for this.

 You can either install